holgi/3D-models/readme.md

 ### Eufy H30 brush holder

 A holder for the cleaning brush included in the Eufy H30 vacuum cleaner.

+### ipad-wall-mount
+mounting my old iPad pro 9.7" to a wall as a secondary display.

 ### jst-adapter